Morris, Downing, Sherred LLP

 The couple may also decide to work through their disputes on their own, and then present their plan to their attorneys to make sure everything is in their best interests before finalizing the divorce.

-Is an uncontested divorce ever a bad idea?
+Is a New Jersey uncontested divorce ever a bad idea?

 Despite the benefits of amicable divorce, there are some instances in which it may be better to bring the matter before a judge.
 These include the following: